Community Profile

 Tom is a dual qualified accountant who has held Ministerial appointments in all four countries of the United Kingdom and had offices in Paris, Brussels and Beijing so is used to international markets.
 He has worked in the energy, health, education, water, agriculture, environment, legal and manufacturing sectors.
 He has more than 32 years’ experience working at Board level in the public, private and third sectors as a Chair, NED, Chief Executive, Finance Director and Commercial Director giving him the ability to look at a commercial issue from any range of perspectives.

 Passionate about developing people to their full potential, Tom always encourages them to think outside the box and be ambitious – something he brings to his work as a Criticaleye Board Mentor.
 He has considerable experience in mergers, demergers, financial and performance turnarounds together with transformational change and has considerable experience working in utilities and regulated industries.
-From much earlier in his career he has experience of nationalisation as well as privatisation.
+From much earlier in his career, he has experience of nationalisation as well as privatisation and invented the Telephone Call Centre.

 He is a Fellow of the Chartered Institute of Certified Accountants, a Fellow of the Chartered Institute of Public Finance and Accountancy, a Fellow of the Institute of Directors, a Fellow of the Chartered Management Institute, and a Fellow of the Healthcare Finance Managers Association.
-Named after former Manchester United footballer, Tommy Taylor, Tom is a former goal keeper who played for Oldham Athletic from the days when goalkeepers didn’t all have to be giants.
-Passionate about cricket, he played against a young Michael Atherton and Tom’s hero, Farokh Engineer, the great Indian wicket keeper batsman.
-Tom has been a member of Worcestershire County Cricket Club for 15 years.
+Tom is a former goalkeeper who played for Oldham Athletic, from the days when goalkeepers did not all have to be giants.
+Passionate about cricket (he played against a young Michael Atherton and Tom’s hero Farokh Engineer the great Indian wicket keeper batsman) he has been a member of Worcestershire County Cricket Club for fifteen years.